-The Dean of Science at the University of British Columbia invites applications for a Tier 1 Canada Research Chair in any field of Science supported by CIHR.
+The Dean of Science at the University of British Columbia invites applications for up to four Tier 1 Canada Research Chairs in any field of Science (one CIHR and three NSERC).
 Applicants must already hold a full-time, tenured appointment in the Faculty of Science at UBC (this is an internal search).
 Applicants should be at the rank of Professor, though applicants at the rank of Associate Professor are also eligible if they anticipate being promoted to Professor within one or two years of taking up the Chair.